sicario001/Voting-Rules/README.md

 ![fraction of manipulable preferences with changing voter count](f_manipulable_vs_voters.png)

 ## Inference
-### Some rough points
-1. `0` for `candidates = 2` and then increases almost linearly.
+1. We observe that the manipulability is `0` for `candidates = 2`.
+This is because if some voters' best candidate doesn't win, then he/she can has only one way to change his/her preference and that makes his/her candidate even worse off.
+We also observe that on increasing the number of candidates, manipulability increases almost linearly.
 2. At `candidates = 6`, fraction becomes nearly equal for all the voting rules.
-Maybe beacuse of small sample.
-2. `0` for `voters = 1` and then decreases exponentially.
+This happens probably due to small sample size.
-3. For `voters = 2` equal for Copeland and Borda - explanation?
+3. We observe that for `candidates=2`, Copeland and Borda have same manipulability.
-4. The order of manipulability observed from the plots - `Copeland < Borda < Plurality`
+4. The order of manipulability observed from the plots - `Copeland < Borda < Plurality`.
+However, as the number of candidates increase (keeping the number of voters fixed), we observe that the manipulability for Copeland overshoots the other two.
+We conjecture that this happens when the number of candidates comes close to the number of voters.

-## TO-DO
-- [ ] Add more and inferences and explanations for existing inferences
-- [ ] Borda vs Plurality in hypothesis.
-Any modifications?
-- [ ] Add more points in justification of `5` candidates and `100` voters?
-- [ ] Detailed description of greedy strategy?
-- [x] Add experimental results
-- [ ] For varying number of candidates plot, increase `samples` to `10000` or `20000` and observe the trend.
+5. As the number of voters increase, the manipulability decreases.
+This is expected because more voters means less weight of a single vote.
+So, wrong preferences given by one voter is less likely to change the outcome.
+6. We observe that on increasing the number of voters (keeping the number of candidates fixed), the manipulability first increases rapidly and then decays exponentially later on.